ScotGovAnalysis/BSFP/README.md

 # BSFP

+This repository contains R code for two projects related to the British Survey of Fertiliser Practice (BSFP):

+* Minor holdings
+* River basin districts (RBD)

+# Minor holdings
 Code for a data request from Defra's BSFP team.
+The June census team within Resas can provide additional data/information to help.

 The specifications for the request are:
 Split into two groups: those holdings with >= 20ha total crops + grass and those with <20ha total crops + grass.
 Grass to exclude rough grazing.